shenanigansd/shenanigansd/README.md

 everything from developing our own line of business apps to fixing printers to improving automation and security posture through Microsoft's Intune and Defender to helping carry boxes around - and much more!

-Most of my Open Source work is done in organizations -
+Most of my open source work is done in organizations -

 - @darbiadev - My main project namespace, pretty much everything I work on goes here.
 - @python-discord - When I was starting out, all I had was Google, and it was really frustrating not to have anyone to